katrinemunkholm/Social_cultural_dynamics/README.md

 # Social_cultural_dynamics
 Files created for my exam in Social and Cultural Dynamics, Cognitive Science 4th sem.

-This repository contains two files.
+This repository contains three files.

 ### FinalABM.nlogo3d
 This is the ABM which was developed specifically for the purpose of this study